 What do I need to do to arrange additional insurance?

-- Fill in the Travel Insurance Certificate and pay the insurance as instructed in the Certificate (select Europe or World).
+- Fill in the Travel Insurance Certificate (in Czech) and pay the insurance as instructed in the Certificate (select Europe or World).

 - If you do not yet know the exact date of your return, only the month, indicate (in the End of Insurance) the last day of the expected month of your return.

 - If you are applying for additional insurance during your stay outside the Czech Republic, enter the date of payment in the Start of Insurance.